 Some of the estimates are straight forward and quite accurate as a result of which changes in these estimates are quite infrequent, others are complex and as a result inherently inaccurate.
 So by nature disclosing changes in estimates is not that logical, but the impact (combined with infrequency) may be of such an magnitude that based on materiality it becomes useful information to be disclosed in the notes to the financial information.

 Because of importance of estimates and the judgements applied in calculating these estimates in the preparation of financial statements, IAS 1 122 / IAS 1 125, includes disclosure requirements of key assumptions concerning the future and key sources of estimation uncertainty at the balance sheet date that carry significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year. (see below disclosure example)

-Change in accounting estimates (IAS 8 32 – 39) is an accounting rule which is easily explained in a few captions of bullet points, as follows.
+Change in accounting estimate (IAS 8 32 – 39) is an accounting rule which is easily explained in a few captions of bullet points.